 David began his business career with the General Motors Acceptance Corporation in Hamilton, before advancing on to London Life Insurance.
 In 1969, he acquired William Orlick Limited, which subsequently became Orlick Industries Limited, a leading auto parts manufacturer.
 He was also the founding chairman of Hamilton Entertainment and Convention Facilities Inc., which includes the Hamilton Convention Centre, Hamilton Place and Copps Coliseum.

 David’s long history of success in business quickly translated to the gridiron as the Lions captured the Grey Cup in 2000, their first under his ownership.
 His dedication to the success and growth of the organization has paid off twice more in 2006 and 2011 as the club captured its fifth and sixth Grey Cup titles.
-Under his leadership, the Lions are considered one of British Columbia’s model corporate citizens, a team active in charitable and community endeavours focused on health and wellness, public education and the development of amateur football.
+Under his leadership, the Lions are considered one of British Columbia’s model corporate citizens, a team active in charitable and community programs focused on health and wellness, public education and the development of amateur football.

 In May 2010, Prime Minister Stephen Harper appointed David to the Senate noting his involvement in sport and philanthropy as well as his commitment to both his community and country.
 He served his country as a Senate until November 2013, at which time he resigned to spend more time on his business endeavours.